Lightning-AI/pytorch-lightning/docs/source/tuning/profiler_basic.rst

 Measure accelerator usage
 *************************
 Another helpful technique to detect bottlenecks is to ensure that you're using the full capacity of your accelerator (GPU/TPU/IPU/HPU).
-This can be measured with the :class:`~pytorch_lightning.callbacks.device_stats_monitor.DeviceStatsMonitor:
+This can be measured with the :class:`~pytorch_lightning.callbacks.device_stats_monitor.DeviceStatsMonitor`:

 .. testcode::